← Reference Deep-Dives Reference Deep-Dive · 12 min read

 “Run a claim reaction study with 20 consumer insights VPs at $100M+ revenue companies.
 Test this claim: ‘Our platform reduces customer research time by 95%.’
 This will appear on our pricing page.
 I need to know if it’s credible and what objections people have.”

 Claims that test below 50% credibility need revision.
-Look at the objection themes — they often contain the specific language adjustments that would make the claim believable.
-A claim that “feels too good to be true” may become credible with added specificity (“reduces time from 6 weeks to 3 hours”).
+Look at the objection themes; they often contain the specific language adjustments that would make the claim believable.
+A claim that “feels too good to be true” may become credible with added specificity (“reduces time from six weeks to three hours”).
+Vague claims are often rescuable through concrete substitution; broken claims need to be rebuilt rather than tweaked.

-Use when: You need to know whether a message is clear, what people think it promises, and how it makes them feel.
+Use Message Test when you need to know whether a message is clear, what people think it promises, and how it makes them feel.
+Common applications include tagline tests, brand positioning copy, campaign concepts, and any context where clarity and emotional resonance matter alongside literal comprehension.

 Required Inputs